fogus/spiel/brettspiel/amazonian-buffet/README.markdown

 That is, when a pawn moves in a diagonal direction it moves along any of the cards connected at their corners in a straight line.
 In the illustration above, any of the bold cards can be reached by the pawn starting at the 5 of hearts.

 As you might have guessed, pawns may not pass over obstructions along a path such as claim stones or other pawns, nor proceed beyond the edges of the grid.
+The only other constraint on movement is that if two pawns of the same color reside on the same row or column, then the move must take them out of alignment.

 Claiming
 --------